 • Housing – Housing in Bucharest is 70 percent of the cost of housing in our benchmark city of Amsterdam, according to Expatistan.
 We see no signs of a housing shortage.

 • Corruption – Romania is ranked No. 59 on Transparency International’s corruption index, right there with Cuba and tied with Greece.
 BUT, it is ranked higher than Montenegro.
+Our Romanian expats tell us that everyone from local mayors to top government officials in Bucharest have their hands out for bribes if you want to start a business.

 • Cost of living – A decent one-bedroom apartment in a nice section of Bucharest with about 85m2 of space will run you about 2,000 Romania leu, or 500 euros per month, according to Expatistan.
 Utilities run about 85 euros per month.
 Internet access, which is quite fast in cities, costs about 7 euros per month.